 GstLAL, MBTAOnline, PyCBC Live and SPIIR are matched-filtering based analysis pipelines that rapidly identify compact binary merger events, with sub-minute to 1 minute latencies.
 They use discrete banks of waveform templates to cover the target parameter space of compact binaries, with all pipelines covering the mass ranges corresponding to BNS, NS-BH, and stellar mass BBH systems.
-However, GstLAL and PyCBC Live and SPIIR also include intermediate-mass BBH systems and the O2 banks differ in detail from pipeline to pipeline.
+However, GstLAL and PyCBC Live and SPIIR also include intermediate-mass BBH systems and the O3 banks differ in detail from pipeline to pipeline.

-A coincident analysis is performed by GSTLAL, PyCBC Live, and MBTAOnline, where candidate events are extracted separately at each detector via matched-filtering and later combined across detectors.
-SPIIR extract candidates of each detector via matched-filtering and look for coherent responses in other detectors so that a localization of the source can be constructed.
-Of the four pipelines, GstLAL and MBTAOnline use several banks of matched filters to cover the detector bandwidth, i.e., the templates are split across multiple frequency bands.
-All pipelines also implement different kinds of signal-based vetoes to reject instrumental transients which cause large SNR values but can otherwise be easily distinguished from compact binary coalescence signals.
+A coincident analysis is performed by all pipelines, where candidate events are extracted separately from each detector via matched-filtering and later combined across detectors.
+SPIIR extracts candidates from each detector via matched-filtering and looks for coherent responses from the other detectors to provide source localization.
+Of the four pipelines, GstLAL and MBTAOnline use several banks of matched filters to cover the detectors bandwidth, i.e., the templates are split across multiple frequency bands.
+All pipelines also implement different kinds of signal-based vetoes to reject instrumental transients that cause large SNR values but can otherwise be easily distinguished from compact binary coalescence signals.

 GSTLAL is a matched-filter pipeline designed to find gravitational waves from compact binaries in low-latency.
-It uses a likelihood ratio, which increases monotonically with signal probability, to rank candidates, and then uses Monte Carlo sampling methods to estimate the distribution of likelihood-ratios in noise.
-This distribution can then be used to compute a false alarm rate and p-value.
+It uses a likelihood ratio, which increases monotonically with signal probability, to rank candidates, and then uses Monte